 Any steps for regulation?

 We went to the European Parliament earlier this year.
 From late 2017 we started meeting different levels of different government officials around the whole world.
 It’s slow progress, and the biggest challenge is always about existing jurisdictions.
 Laws are written in text form.
 They are essentially not explained digitally.
 And transferring that logic into software or digital form is a constant effort.
 Also, for each jurisdiction laws are also having updates.
-For example the AML5 directive I’m dealing with in Europe is going to take effect in a few months.
-So, new laws coming up and hopefully, there will be new implementations.
+For example, the AML5 directive I’m dealing with in Europe is going to take effect in a few months.
+So, new laws coming up, and hopefully, there will be new implementations.

 It takes a lot of effort, and we all have to have the patience to work with multiple parties to get started.
 Within the ecosystem, some of the institutions are getting started on different applications and implementations.
 Either ID, PKI or even the security token standard.
 At least developers are looking at this field and realizing that smart contract-wise NEO is the same efficiency, at least.

-NEO is a community-driven project, especially with the developer community
+NEO is a community-driven project

 Can you tell us about the NEO community, and can you also explain the idea behind the City of Zion organization?